-Motions reported/ratified/passed at the 5th Meeting meeting of the Board of Directors of 3rd term on January 18, 2021:
+- 5. Motions reported/ratified/passed at the 9th Meeting meeting of the Board of Directors of 3rd term on August 27, 2021: - (1) The Q2 2021 consolidated financial statements of the Company. - (2) Motion to set the Company's ex-dividend dates and distribution of stock dividends.

-- (1) Motion to report the recent acquisition and disposal of assets and the recent provision of endorsement and guarantee. - (2) Motion to report communication with stakeholders.